Sarah Houchens Gets Cheeky In A Pair Of Skimpy Shorts Before Powering Through A Legs & Booty Burn

-Sarah Houchens sizzled in a pair of skimpy shorts in the most recent Instagram update that was added to her feed.
-The post was shared with her one million-plus fans on September 23 and it included one photo and four videos.
+Sarah Houchens sizzled in a pair of skimpy shorts in the most recent Instagram update added to her feed.
+The post was shared with her 1 million-plus fans on September 23, and it included one photo and four videos.

 The first image in the series captured the model with her backside facing the camera.
 Sarah posed in front of a stone planter with greenery spilling out of the sides and a massive cactus that towered over her figure.
 A tall building with glass windows was also able to be seen in the snap.
 The model looked over her shoulder and met the camera with her gaze as she arched her back slightly and popped her derriere toward the lens.